|Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

 (a) cause no interference with the orderly functioning of the University nor infringement on the rights or privileges of others, which rights include the right to peaceful pursuit of campus activities and to enjoy the rule of law; and

 (b) do not contravene existing Senate or Board of Governors policies.

 Western Equity & Human Rights Services funds ideological advocacy based on vague and ambiguous concepts such as “diversity” and “inclusion.”

 In October 2016, during Western University’s Homecoming celebrations, a photo was posted to the social media site Instagram depicting four men in Western t-shirts posing in front of a banner which reads “Western Lives Matter”.
 That same week, a photo was taken showing a student off-campus house with window markings that read “No means yes, yes means anal.”
 The postings prompted considerable controversy and condemnation on campus.

-On October 4, 2016, Western University issued a statement which reads:
+On October 4, 2016, Western University issued a statement reading: